bootstrap-buddies/datschess-documentation/tableOfContents.md

 1. Summary of Hours and Justification
     - AJ Delcimmuto: 50 hours -> designed new features for the front end application.
 Built a websocket that is used to send messages between the front end and the chess engine.
 Reconfigured the engine to add support for asyncronous pipe messages from the web socket.
-    - Chris Tatlonghari:
+    - Chris Tatlonghari: 50 hours -> Built a strong basis for the engine architecture.
+The engine is completely custom built from the ground up.
+It is also able to play a full game against itself.
+It is built using UCI, which is a chess communication protocol that enables communication with many different GUIs.
-    - Joe Snider:
+    - Joe Snider: 50 hours -> Began building out our database architecture to store user information and game history.
-    - Rouba Al-Khasawneh:
+    - Rouba Al-Khasawneh: 50 hours -> Began building key features for the front end.

 The Final Design Report Summary of Hours:

-  - AJ Delcimmuto: 100 hours -> Designed a built the basis of the web application.
+  - AJ Delcimmuto: 100 hours -> Designed and built the basis of the web application.
 Implemented game logic and chess board UI.
-Also, Designed new features for the front end application.
+Also, built new features for the front end application.
 Built a websocket that is used to send messages between the front end and the chess engine.
 Reconfigured the engine to add support for asyncronous pipe messages from the web socket.
-  - Chris Tatlonghari:
+  - Chris Tatlonghari: 100 Hours -> Research a basic structure for the chess engine.
+Also built a strong basis for the engine.
+The engine is completely custom built from the ground up.
+It is also able to play a full game against itself.
+It is built using UCI, which is a chess communication protocol that enables communication with many different GUIs.
-  - Joe Snider:
+  - Joe Snider: 100 hours -> Research basic and common machine learning practices.
+Began building out our database architecture to store user information and game history.
-  - Rouba Al-Khasawneh:
+  - Rouba Al-Khasawneh: 100 hours -> Research on designing the layout of the web application.
+Began building key features for the front end.